 In recent years, there’s been a renewed interest in cultivating a sustainable lifestyle, which got many people thinking of incorporating green strategies into their everyday lives.

-One such idea is getting a composting toilet, which utilizes aerobic bacteria to break down human waste and eventually make it useful like outdoor compost.
+One such idea is getting a composting toilet that utilizes aerobic bacteria to break down human waste and eventually make it useful like outdoor compost.
 If you’re interested in finding out the pros and cons of composting toilets, here are the things you need to know the most:

 The Pros of Composting Toilets